thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ## All Certificates

 To avoid repetition, this section outlines requirements on X.509 certificates applicable to all PKI entities.
+These requirements apply to certificates issued within the IoT device PKI (root, subordinate, and end entity certificates used to authenticate IoT devices), not to public WebPKI server certificates.
+Note that TLS 1.3 allows conveying payloads other than X.509 certificates in the Certificate message; this section focuses on X.509 v3 certificates and leaves other formats to other sections or specifications.

 ### Version

 Certificates MUST be of type X.509 v3.
-Note that TLS 1.3 allows to convey payloads other than X.509 certificates in the Certificate message.
-The description in this section only focuses on X.509 v3 certificates and leaves the description of other formats to other sections or even other specifications.

 ### Serial Number